oceanprotocol-archive/predict-eth/predict-eth2.md

 Here, use whatever data you wish.

 It can be static data or streams, free or priced, raw data or feature vectors or otherwise.
+It can be published via Ocean, or not.

 The [main README](../README.md) links to some options.